Lander University: History

-Campus and housing
+Campus

 Lander University is located approximately one half-mile from uptown Greenwood, South Carolina.
 The main campus sits on 190 acres of land, though this does not include its many off-campus locations.

 Lander University has ten residence halls.
 Residence halls include Bearcat Village, Brookside, Centennial Hall, Chipley Hall, Lide Apartments, McGhee Court, New Hall, Thomason, University Place, and Williamston.
+The Lander College Old Main Building is listed on the National Register of Historic Places.

 In July 2021, Lander announced that the state legislature has appropriated new funding for the University, which includes money that will be used to construct a nursing building on Lander's campus in Greenwood.
+Additional funding was appropriated in 2022, including $8 million for a new information commons that will take the place of Jackson Library.
+An additional $6 million will be used to renovate the existing library into academic space.